-I had to respond to that because it seems to me that this classic definition that so many people seem to take for granted is way out-of-date.
+It seems to me that this classic definition that so many people seem to take for granted is way out-of-date.
+It:

-- It seems to be based on the narrow, traditional notion that a project manager is someone who manages the costs and schedule of a project to meet defined requirements
+- Seems to be based on the narrow, traditional notion that a project manager is someone who manages the costs and schedule of a project to meet defined requirements

-- That implies that there is only one way to do project management and that is based on simply executing a project where the requirements have been defined in advance
+- Implies that there is only one way to do project management and that is based on a traditional plan-driven approach to project management.

-- And “Project Management” is something that is only performed by someone called a “Project Manager”
+And the definition assumes that “Project Management” is only performed by someone called a “Project Manager”.

 Project Management Stereotypes